BeneCollyridam/vue-component-library-boilerplate/README.md

 # Vue Component Library Boilerplate

 :wave: This is a boilerplate for developing vue component libraries.
-This project aims to be the love-child of [prograhammer's vue-library-template](https://github.com/prograhammer/vue-library-template) and [chrisvfritz's vue-enterprise-boilerplate](https://github.com/chrisvfritz/vue-enterprise-boilerplate), to create an opinionated vue component library with side-by-side library/docs development, publish hooks, generators, pre-configured components, base styles, unit tests and more.
+This project aims to be the love-child of [prograhammer's vue-library-template](https://github.com/prograhammer/vue-library-template) and [chrisvfritz's vue-enterprise-boilerplate](https://github.com/chrisvfritz/vue-enterprise-boilerplate), to create an opinionated vue component library setup with side-by-side library/docs development, publish hooks, generators, pre-configured components, base styles, unit tests and more.

 ## Credits and inspiration